-He had few friends, other than several elderly bicycle-riding hippies and a handful of retirees in the neighborhood for whom he did odd jobs.
-But, he only worked for them if they did not have cars and agreed not to talk about their problems.
+He had few friends, other than several sketchy bicycle-riding hippies and a handful of retirees in the neighborhood for whom he did odd jobs.
+But he only worked for them if they did not have cars and agreed not to talk about their problems, especially their health problems.

-Whenever we visited Barron we always walked, because if he knew we had driven to see him, he would refuse to see us.
+Whenever they visited Barron they always walked, because if he knew they had driven to see him, he would refuse to see them.

-“Can’t we just drive and park a block away?” my wife asked, reminding me of the four-mile round-trip hike from our house.
+“Can’t we just drive and park a block away?”
+Vera asked, reminding Frank of the nearly four-mile round-trip hike from our house.

-He lived on an allowance his parents begrudged him, shopped at a local farmer’s market, practiced yoga every day for two hours, followed by an hour of meditation, and only recently had gotten his yurt connected to his parent’s power supply.
+Barron lived on an allowance his mom and dad begrudged him, shopped at a once-a-week local farmer’s market, and only recently had gotten his yurt connected to his parent’s power supply.

-Unbeknownst to them he had dug a trench from the connection at the back of their house to his yurt, into which he had buried a concealed electric transmission wire.
+Unbeknownst to them he had dug a trench from the connection at the back of their house to his yurt, into which he had lain and buried a concealed transmission wire.

 “I found out we are on the nuclear power grid now, off the natural gas and coal, which I will tell you is a blessing,” he said.
 “It gets dark and cold in this yurt in the middle of January.”

 “I used to heat it with firewood from the park,” he added.
 “I had to collect it at night, otherwise the rangers gave me grief.
 I don’t think they liked me.”

 He now heated his yurt with a 5000 BTU infrared quartz heater and LED’s were strung in a kind of lazy chandelier.
 He cooked on a Cuisinart 2-burner cast iron hot plate.

-Barron Cannon had previously refused to enjoy either electricity or natural gas, on the premise that both are petroleum products, in which are mixed innumerable marine organisms.
+Barron had previously refused to employ or enjoy either electricity or natural gas, on the premise that both are petroleum products, in which are mixed innumerable marine organisms.

 “That’s one of the things I can’t stand about those leaf-eaters at the restaurant, cooking their so-called vegan cuisine with gas made from the bodies of dead fish,” he said.
-“And the Guinness they serve, it comes from kegs lined with gelatin.
-They are too busy ringing up the cash register to even know what they are doing!”
+“And the Guinness they serve on draft, it comes from kegs lined with gelatin.
+They’re too busy ringing up the cash register to even know what they’re doing.”

 Vegetarians drew his ire, too, although he tolerated them.

-“I can put up with vegetarians if I have to,” he said, which I reluctantly admitted to being when he quizzed us.
-He gave me a mirthless grin.
+“I can put up with vegetarians if I have to,” he said, which Frank reluctantly admitted to being when he quizzed them.
+He gave me Frank a mirthless grin.
 “At least they’re only half lying to themselves.”

 As they approached Hogsback Hill overlooking the Metropark valley, they looked out across a sea of green treetops, always a welcome sight after a long winter.
-Barron’s yurt was on the backside of a sprawling backyard on the edge of the valley, where Hogsback Lane intersects with Stinchcomb Hill, named after the founder of the park system.
-It is a bucolic spot in the middle of the city.
+Barron’s yurt was on the backside of a sprawling backyard on the edge of the valley, where the long downhill of the road intersects Stinchcomb Hill, named after the founder of the park system.
+It is a bucolic spot in the middle of the big city.

-I was loath to mention that William Stinchcomb had been a pork roast and beef tenderloin man in his day, as well as president of the Cleveland Automobile Club, so he didn’t mention it.
+Frank was loath to mention that William Stinchcomb had been a pork roast and beef tenderloin man in his day, as well as president of the Cleveland Automobile Club, so he didn’t mention it.

-Since Barron Cannon did not own a phone, or even a doorbell, we were relieved to find him at home that morning, although Vera was less happy about it than Frank.
+Since Barron did not own a phone, or even a doorbell, they were happy to find him at home that morning, although Vera was less happy about it than Frank.
 Barron was laying out rows of seeds and tubers outside his yurt.
 They joined him, sitting down on canvas field chairs.
 He had opened the flap over the roof hole of the yurt.
-Vera poked her head inside, remarking how pleasant and breezy it was inside his home.
+Vera poked her head inside, remarking how pleasant and breezy it was inside his house.

 “I keep up,” he said.
 “It’s not like I’m a caveman.”

-Barron led us out to his new garden.
+He led them to his new garden.
 He had dug up most of his mother’s backyard, dislodging wild roses and rhododendrons, and was planting rows of root crops, including beets, onions, turnips, and potatoes.
 He was especially proud of his celery.

 “I cover my celery with paper, boards, and soil.
 They will have a nutty flavor when I dig them up in December.”

 “I don’t eat anything from factory farms,” he continued.
 “In fact, I am getting away from eating anything from any farms anymore, at all.
 Farms whether big or small are not good ideas.
 They make you a slave to the supermarket.
 Freedom is a better idea.”

-As we prepared to leave, Barron scooped handfuls of birdseed from a large barrel into a small brown paper bag and handed Frank the bag.
+As they prepared to leave, Barron scooped handfuls of birdseed from a large barrel into a small brown paper bag and handed Frank the bag.

 “You should take every chance you have to feed the birds and other animals you see outside your house,” he said.
 “Give them good food, organic food, not processed.
 It will make such a difference in their lives.”

-On the sidewalk in front of his parent’s ranch-style house at the top of Hogsback, looking across the valley towards the Hilliard Road Bridge, Barron tapped the brim of his baseball cap in farewell.
+On the driveway of his parent’s ranch-style house at the top of Hogsback, looking across the valley towards the Hilliard Road Bridge, Barron tapped the brim of his baseball cap in farewell.

 “Be a real vegan.
 That’s the biggest thing any of us can do,” he said.

-“I know chocolate brownies have eggs in them,” my wife said, “and cappuccino has milk in it, and I know Barron wouldn’t like this, but right now I think I need to sit down in the shade and enjoy myself for a few minutes, not thinking about that wise guy.”
+“I know chocolate brownies have eggs in them,” said Vera, “and cappuccino has milk in it, and I know Barron wouldn’t like it, but right now I think I need to sit down in the shade and enjoy myself for a few minutes, not thinking about that wise guy.”

-We both agreed that the vegans we knew were ethical and compassionate, their lives complementing their health, humanitarian, and environmental concerns.
-We could not agree on whether Barron Cannon was a determined idealist, a mad ideologue, or simply lived in an alternate universe.
+They both agreed that the vegans they knew were ethical and compassionate, their lives complementing their health, humanitarian, and environmental concerns.
+They could not agree on whether Barron Cannon was a determined idealist, a mad ideologue, or simply lived in an alternate universe.

-We had espresso and cappuccino, raisin scones and chocolate brownies, watched the sun go down over the western edge of the valley, and walked the rest of the way home in the dusk in a happy buzz.
+They had espresso and cappuccino, raisin scones and chocolate brownies, watched the sun slip in and out of the springtime clouds, and walked the rest of the way home in the late afternoon in a happy buzz state-of-mind.

 Click here to see more writing between fiction and non-fiction by Ed Staskus.